 In this Act, unless the contrary intention appears —

-“appointed member” means a member of the Authority’s board of management appointed under section 22(1)(b);
+appointed member means a member of the Authority’s board of management appointed under section 22(1)(b);

-“Authority” means the Western Australian Land Information Authority established by section 5;
+Authority means the Western Australian Land Information Authority established by section 5;

-“chief executive officer” means the chief executive officer, under the Public Sector Management Act 1994, of the Authority;
+chief executive officer means the chief executive officer, under the Public Sector Management Act 1994, of the Authority;

-“goods and services” provided by the Authority includes anything provided by the Authority;
+goods and services provided by the Authority includes anything provided by the Authority;

-“land information” includes information about, or related to, any point, line, surface, or space the location of which is fixed by reference to the earth, whether or not it is wholly on, under, or above the surface of the land or the sea;
+land information includes information about, or related to, any point, line, surface, or space the location of which is fixed by reference to the earth, whether or not it is wholly on, under, or above the surface of the land or the sea;

-“member of the Authority’s staff” means the chief executive officer, any other person employed by the Authority or its employing authority as defined in the Public Sector Management Act 1994 section 5, or a person whose services the Authority uses under section 46;
+member of the Authority’s staff means the chief executive officer, any other person employed by the Authority or its employing authority as defined in the Public Sector Management Act 1994 section 5, or a person whose services the Authority uses under section 46;

-“Treasurer” means the Treasurer of the State.
+Treasurer means the Treasurer of the State.

 4. Relationship between this Act and certain other Acts